 - Identify barriers and limitations.
 You may perceive barriers to education, and the patient may confirm them.
-Some factors, such as low health literacy may be more subtle and harder to recognize.
+Some factors, such as low health literacy or numeracy may be more subtle and harder to recognize.

 - Take time to establish rapport.
 Do a comprehensive assessment.
 It is worth it, because your patient education efforts will be more effective.

 Bowman D, Cushing A. Ethics, law and communication.
 In: Kumar P, Clark M, eds.
 Kumar and Clarke’s Clinical Medicine.
 9th ed.
 Philadelphia, PA: Elsevier; 2017:chap 1.

 Bukstein DA.
 Patient adherence and effective communication.
 Ann Allergy Asthma Immunol.
 2016;117(6):613-619.
 PMID: 27979018 www.ncbi.nlm.nih.gov/pubmed/27979018.

 Gilligan T, Coyle N, Frankel RM, et al. Patient-clinician communication: American Society Of Clinical Oncology consensus guideline.
 J Clin Oncol.
 2017;35(31):3618-3632.
 PMID: 28892432 www.ncbi.nlm.nih.gov/pubmed/28892432.